Eureka! Copper Canyon LX Tent Review: My Experience

 However, if you sleep on cots, the stash pockets will be easier to reach in the middle of the night, and admittedly, because you can stand up in the Copper Canyon LX tents, the high stash pockets are easily reachable while standing.

 The Eureka!
 Copper Canyon series has been a long-time favorite at Man Makes Fire, and the newer LX series brings a welcome refresh to Eureka’s popular car camping tent.
-We like the four rugged steel corner poles, and while the roof poles are fiberglass, they’re stout, too.
+I appreciate the four rugged steel corner poles, and while the roof poles are fiberglass, they’re stout, too.
+I recommend that you choose a Eureka!
+Copper Canyon LX Tent if you’re looking for a bright and airy cabin-style tent for car camping, particularly for summer camping.
+For fantastic dispersed camping views — and for hot weather camping — you can’t beat the huge windows.
+Very highly recommended.

 Get the Gear:

 Eureka!
-Copper Canyon LX 12 – check shipping/pricing:
+Copper Canyon LX Tent